troymessina/EnergyEnvironmentLab/experiments/00_motion_graphs.md

 ## Procedure
 1. Open the MatchGraph program.
 2. Connect the motion sensor to the data collection system.
-See [](#fig:lab0:choose) and [](#fig:lab0:device).
+See [](#fig:lab0:choose), [](#fig:lab0:device), and [](#fig:lab0:motionsensornumber).
+Choose the sensor that has the same number as your actual motion sensor.
 Set the motion sensor on a table or chair so that the round screen is at the height of your waist.
 Adjust the height by placing books under the sensor.

 ```{figure} ../figures/lab0/choose_sensor.png
 :label: fig:lab0:choose